Kō (lecture): Original meaning and its evolution

-Initially, the Kosha introduced from outside were related to mountain beliefs.
+Initially, the kosha introduced from outside were related to mountain beliefs.
 Tateyama and other mountain ascetics traveled around the country encouraging people to climb sacred mountains, and "worshipping groups" were established in various regions.
 Following their example, many Kosha were established for worshipping at shrines and temples in various regions.
 Some of these "worshipping groups" had a "general visit" where all members of the group went to visit shrines and temples, but most of them had a "vicarious visit" where several members were selected from among the group and represented the group.
-The conversion to mutual aid groups (Rai Moshiko Kou and Mujin Kou) was derived from these "daisan-ko".
+The conversion to mutual aid groups (Tanomoshiko and Tanomoshiko) was derived from these "daisan-ko".
 In other words, instead of everyone paying together to go to the shrine, the money is shared among the members through lotteries and bidding.
-In addition, there existed a wide variety of "workmates' groups" (moyai-ko, yui-ko, etc.) and "age- and gender-based groups" (wakashu-ko, kaka-ko, etc.) that existed alongside the faith-based groups.。While these were obligatory for community members to join, there were also free-participation "yuyama Kosha" for the purpose of fun and other activities.
+In addition, there existed a wide variety of "workmates' groups" (moyai-ko, yui-ko, etc.) and "age- and gender-based groups" (wakashu-ko, kaka-ko, etc.) that existed alongside the faith-based groups.
+While these were obligatory for community members to join, there were also free-participation "yuyama kosha" for the purpose of fun and other activities.